-The Pentagon had to get a waiver for the four Soldiers — Colonel Ralph Puckett, Specialist Dwight Birdwell, Sergeant Earl Plumlee, and Sergeant Alwyn Cashe — before they receive the Medal of Honor because it has been at least five years since their actions on the battlefield.
+The Pentagon had to get a waiver for the four soldiers — Col. Ralph Puckett, Spc.
+Dwight Birdwell, Sgt.
+Earl Plumlee, and Sgt.
+Alwyn Cashe — before they receive the Medal of Honor because it has been at least five years since their actions on the battlefield.
+US Navy photo/Released.

 Here is a brief breakdown of the cases.

 US Army Colonel (Retired) Ralph Puckett (Distinguished Service

 On 25 and 26 November 1950, Puckett was a First Lieutenant

 in Korea.
 He was commanding 8th Ranger Company,